Jungsu-Yun/yolov5_deepsort_ros/README.md

 <img src="./doc/track_all.gif" width="400"/> <img src="./doc/track_pedestrians.gif" width="400"/>

 ## Introduction
-This repository implements ROS packages to detect objects using ROS, yolov5, and to classify and track single objects using Deepport algorithms.
+This repository implements ROS packages to detect objects using `ROS`, `yolov5`, and to classify and track single objects using `Deepport algorithms`.
 The source code of this repository is as follows.

 * [mikel-brostrom/Yolov5_DeepSort_Pytorch](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch.git)
 * [ultralytics/yolov5](https://github.com/ultralytics/yolov5)

-This repository is described in Korean and English, and please refer to the following link.
+This repository is described in `Korean` and `English`, and please refer to the following link.
 * [한국어](./doc/README_KOR.md)
 * [English](/README.md)